dominikj111/Weaver-Desktop/docs/BUSINESS_STRATEGY.md

-# Flow - Business & Go-to-Market Strategy
+# SystemWeaver → Flow - Business & Go-to-Market Strategy

 ## Executive Summary

-Flow represents a unique opportunity in the embedded Linux GUI space - a 30MB desktop environment that combines system management, hardware control, and profile-based reproducibility.
-This document outlines the path from open-source project to sustainable business while maintaining developer employment security.
+SystemWeaver represents the current development phase of what will become "Flow" - a lightweight desktop environment for resource-constrained systems.
+Currently combining desktop environment and system management functionality for validation, SystemWeaver will evolve into Flow (pure desktop environment) as system operations migrate to Workmesh daemon services.
+This document outlines the business strategy for both the current integrated approach and the future separated architecture, targeting industrial, SBC, and consumer markets.

 ---